-Designed for kids and shorter than average surfers, this surfboard is fun to take out and shred weak summer waves with.
+Designed for kids and shorter-than-average surfers, this surfboard is fun to take out and shred weak summer waves with.
 All the qualities you need for your first shortboard are what this stick offers – glide, speed, and volume for easy take-offs.
-All in one stick that’s constructed with comfort in mind.
+All-in-one stick that’s constructed with comfort in mind.

 BIC Sport’s Paint series offers unique features designed to maximize fun and user-friendly performance for first-timers.
 Every surfboard from this series has been tested and tweaked for stability and performance.
-Each one is made ultimate with precision molds to guarantee consistency and quality.
+Each one is made ultimately with precision molds to guarantee consistency and quality.

 BIC Sport reinforced fiberglass and epoxy resin for this line of surfboards.
 This is to make sure they are solid and longer-lasting than most soft tops in the market.
-It boasts of properly designed rocker profiles and performance soft fins to make every ride enjoyable.
+It boasts properly designed rocker profiles and performance soft fins to make every ride enjoyable.